Instant Pot Lamb Stew

 Want a Thicker Stew?

 Optionally, you can thicken the broth by making a slurry.
-Whisk more arrowroot powder with about 1/4 cup of the broth in a small dish, then stir that into the stew.
-Set the Instant Pot to Sauté mode and allow the stew to simmer for about 10 minutes, stirring occasionally.
+Whisk 1/4 cup arrowroot powder with about 1/4 cup of cold water in a small dish, then stir that into the stew.
+Set the Instant Pot to Sauté mode and allow the stew to simmer for about 5 minutes, stirring occasionally.

-Overhead image close up of a ladle full of Instant Pot lamb stew.
+Overhead image of a ladle full of Instant Pot lamb stew.

 Storing and Freezing Leftovers

-Storing leftovers: Once the Lamb Stew has cooled to room temperature, transfer it to an airtight container or zip top bag and store in the refrigerator for 3-4 days.
+Storing leftovers: Let the stew cool to room temperature, then transfer it to an airtight container or zip top bag.
+Store in the refrigerator for up to 4 days.

 Freezing leftovers: This stew freezes beautifully!
-Allow the stew to cool completely, then transfer it to a zip top freezer bag.
-Squeeze all the air out of the bag, then store in the freezer for 2-3 months.
+Allow it to cool completely, then transfer it to a zip top freezer bag or freezer-safe container.
+Squeeze all the air out of the bag, then store in the freezer for up to 3 months.
 Defrost by setting the bag on a plate in the refrigerator overnight.

-Close up of a white bowl filled with Instant Pot Irish stew.
+Close up of a white bowl filled with Irish stew.

 Can I make this recipe in a slow cooker?

 Almost all newer models of pressure cookers have a slow cooker setting.
 Or, with a couple of extra steps, you can cook this meal in an actual slow cooker/crockpot.
-Just sear the pieces of lamb shoulder in some oil in a large pot on the stove.
+For the best flavor, sear the pieces of lamb shoulder in some oil in a large pot on the stove.

-Cover and cook on High for 4-5 hours, or Low for 6-7 hours.
-Stir in the peas.
-Make a cornstarch slurry, then stir that into the cooked stew and allow it to thicken for 10-15 minutes.
+Once you’ve placed the lid on the slow cooker, cook on High for 4–5 hours or on Low for 6–7 hours.
+After the cook time ends, stir in the peas.
+Use a cornstarch slurry to thicken for 10-15 minutes.
 Season and serve!

 5 stars